• Skip to primary navigation

 Richard Foster – Celebration of Discipline, p.
 10 (emphasis mine)

 I took most of last year to read Celebration of Discipline by Richard Foster after Nancy Kelly mentioned it during one of her talks at the Charlotte Mason Educational Retreat in February.
 I first borrowed it from a friend, not really sure that I’d care for it based on the title alone (which honestly sounded a little puritanical), and then eventually buying my own copy so I could underline, highlight, and dog-ear at will.
-This book is full of wisdom, guidance, and goodness and in many ways, solidified a few things that I had been working out with fear and trembling at the time.
+This book is full of wisdom, guidance, and goodness and in many ways, solidified a few things that I had been pondering at the time.

 These two quotes are found in the very beginning of the book and were a powerful way to dive into Foster’s words.
 In many ways, by prefacing the spiritual disciplines with these two ideas – that we are not the driving force of our own inner transformation or those of the people around us – he takes a bit of the pressure off.
 Oftentimes, I go into books like this a little wary as I assume there will be suggestions for completely impractical ways for a homeschooling mother of two young children with a side business to grow her own spirituality.
 But this book felt different.
 He does offer ideas for spiritual growth, but they’re practical for just about anyone, especially if you keep these two quotes in mind when considering those suggestions.